patricelliG/dust_sweeper/README.md

 ### Disclaimers
 * This code may smell
-* I am not respocible if it burns your house down
+* I am not responsible if it burns your house down

 ### TO DO
 * Add better error handling